Kontent-ai-consulting/kontent-ai-model-accelerator/README.md

 # Getting started

-We recommend running data-ops with `npx`.
+We recommend running @kontent-ai-consulting/content-model-accelerator with `npx`.
 Use `--help` anytime to get information about available commands and their options.

 ```bash
 npx @kontent-ai-consulting/content-model-accelerator --help